openshift/training/beta-4-setup.md

     osc get builds
     NAME             TYPE      STATUS     POD
-    ruby-example-1   STI       Complete   ruby-example-1
+    ruby-example-1   Source    Complete   ruby-example-1
-    ruby-example-2   STI       New        ruby-example-2
+    ruby-example-2   Source    New        ruby-example-2

 The build never starts, what happened?
-The quota limits the number of pods in this project to three and this includes ephemeral pods like STI builders.
+The quota limits the number of pods in this project to three and this includes ephemeral pods like S2I builders.
 Resize your application to just one replica and your new build will automatically start after a minute or two.